loveourearth/JHS-EncoderReader/docs/README.en.md

 # Modbus Encoder Control System (English Version)

 A Python-based encoder control system using Modbus-RTU communication protocol to connect to encoder devices, providing GPIO control and OSC network interface.
-The system is designed with asynchronous mode, supporting connection monitoring, automatic reconnection, and heartbeat mechanisms.
+The system is designed with asynchronous mode, supporting connection monitoring, automatic reconnection, and data transmission mechanisms.

 ## Features